LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/moving-from-bi-to-rb.md

 ### Time zone for data display

-The agent manager BI displays data in the user’s local timezone, while the Report Builder dashboards and campaign BI utilize the the LiveEngage account level time zone configuration.
+The agent manager BI displays data in the user’s local timezone, while the Report Builder dashboards and campaign BI utilize the account level time zone configuration.

 When changing the account-level timezone, the change will take place in Report Builder on the next load.
 In addition, in the agent activity dashboard​ and the goal tracker dashboard, ​users are able to change the time in which data is presented by selecting a time offset.
 This allows the users to analyze performance in their local time.
 The data in RB is shown according to LiveEngage’s account-level time zone configuration.
 In operational dashboards users are able to change the time in which the data is presented by selecting a time offset.
 This allows the users to analyze performance in their local time.